thekylemcenery/Ising_Model_Simulation/README.md

     return net_spins, net_energy, spin_array
 ```

 The final type of function applies the Metropolis algorithm function for each temperature in a range specified by the user, generating 4 distinct 1D NumPy arrays containing thermodynamic data.
 By plotting this data, the temperature at which the lattice undergoes ferromagnetic phase transition can be idenitified.
-The process necessitates a version of this function for each possible dimensionality of the lattice> For example, in the case of a 3D lattice,the function takes the form:
+The process necessitates a version of this function for each possible dimensionality of the lattice.
+For example, in the case of a 3D lattice,the function takes the form:

 ```python
 def thermo_calc_3D(min_temp, max_temp, system, boundaries, times, J, h):